web-illinois/ilw-quote/README.md

 This component should not contain a heading element.

 The quote should be contained within a paragraph element.
-The author should be contained within a paragraph elements with the slot attribute set to "author".
+The author should be contained within a paragraph element with the slot attribute set to "author".
 The source should be contained within a cite element with the slot attribute set to "source".

 ## Code Examples